• Skip to primary navigation

 Cook the fritters in olive oil until golden brown, about 4 minutes per side.

-To ensure the fritters come out about the same size, it's helpful to use an ice cream scoop to measure out portions of the mixture.
+To ensure the fritters come out about the same size, it's helpful to use a 4-tablespoon scoop to measure out portions of the mixture.

 Can I use frozen kale?